VisionSystemsInc/open-sentinel-map/README.md

 ## OpenSentinelMap

-The OpenSentinelMap dataset contains Sentinel-2 imagery and per-pixel OpenStreetMap label masks.
+The OpenSentinelMap dataset contains Sentinel-2 imagery and semantic labels derived from OpenStreetMap per-pixel OpenStreetMap label masks.
 It is described in [this paper](https://lmgtfy.app/?q=todo).

 ![this is an overview image](/img/dataset_teaser.png)